 To the left down the road, already surrounded by the night sky, another construction site presented us with the most extraordinary structure: the new church was characterized by ginormous flat surfaces made of concrete.
 Behind the cranes and temporary metal protection sheets you could guess the rough shape of this enormity, a cubic main body from which a few tower structures were branching off; they were gray, stumpy and asymmetrical.

 -You see, said dad with a condescending tone, –those are the Catholic churches.
-On one side there’s the one that is finally dying; of course there’s no point in desperately trying to restore it.
-On the other side there’s a new one, but it’s a stillborn thingie.
+On one side you can contemplate the one that is finally dying; of course there’s no point in desperately trying to restore it.
+On the other side there’s a new one, built with great fanfare, but it’s a stillborn thingie.
 Of course we’re not falling for this sort of things, uh!

 There you go, auntie.
 Enjoy your knick-knacks while you still can.

 It wasn’t like my father to dish out the explicit details of his line of reasoning, but in this case he had to make an exception.
 I was a child in need of guidance.